 The spread also challenges us to look at the inner experience of happy cards.
 What is the true beauty of the Lovers?
 Not just the happiness of being in a relationship, but its inner truth, the thing we experience most deeply, even when love becomes difficult?

 This tarot spread was originally published in the Ignota Diary 2021.
-The Ignota Diary 2022 is available for preorder.
+The Ignota Diary 2022 is now shipping.

 Rachel Pollack is an American science fiction author, comic book writer, expert on divinatory tarot, and author of Seventy Eight Degrees of Wisdom.